 Our NIH-funded open-source software, SlicerDMRI, is downloaded 200 times per month and used in multiple brain research studies for diffusion MRI visualization and analysis.
 Our software for diffusion MRI fiber tractography clustering, whitematteranalysis, is available as open source.

 Dr. O'Donnell leads Aim 1 of the Neurosurgery Core of the BWH P41 Ferenc Jolesz National Center for Image-Guided Therapy.
 Recent research includes the automated detection of crucial fiber tracts in patients with brain tumors, as well as investigations into tractography methods for neurosurgery.
-This has the potential to improve preservation of functional tracts during surgery.
+This has the potential to improve preservation of crucial white matter fiber tracts during surgery.